heronproject/apache-proposal/README.md

 ## Documentation

-Documentation is currently located as README markdown files:

-* TODO
+This proposal exists online as http://wiki.apache.org/incubator/HeronProposal.
+Basic build and usage instructions are included in the existing github repository, and the source code has thorough documentation.

 ## Source and Intellectual Property Submission Plan

 The Heron codebase is currently hosted on Github: https://github.com/heronproject.

-This is the exact codebase that we would migrate to the Apache foundation.
+During incubation, the codebase will be migrated to Apache infrastructure.

 ## External Dependencies